monarch-initiative/pheval.oak/README.md

 ```

 The path provided to the `--directory` parameter should be the same as the one provided to the `--output-dir` in the `pheval run` command

-# Personalising to your own tool

-If overriding this template to create your own runner implementation.
-There are key files that should change to fit with your runner implementation.

-1. The name of the Runner class in `src/pheval_template/runner.py` should be changed.
-2. Once the name of the Runner class has been customised, line 15 in `pyproject.toml` should also be changed to match the class name, then run `poetry lock` and `poetry install`

-The runner you give on the CLI will then change to the name of the runner class.

 You should also remove the `src/pheval_template/run/fake_predictor.py` and implement the running of your own tool.
 Methods in the post-processing can also be altered to process your own tools output.